List the chemical elements that make up: carbohydrates, fats and proteins.

 Proteins Carbon (C), Hydrogen (H), Oxygen (O), Nitrogen (N), Sulfur (S)

-Suggested diagram: A simple illustration showing the elemental composition of carbohydrates, fats, and proteins with corresponding symbols.
+Suggested diagram: A simple illustration showing the elemental composition of carbohydrates, fats, and proteins with corresponding chemical symbols.